-- All complaints should first be routed through the appropriate complaint/appeals process as outlined by MTSA. - Depending on the nature of complaint, the matter should be brought to the attention of the Office of Vice President of Academics. - A complaint must be submitted in writing using a Student Complaint-Grievance form available on the MTSA website.
-Complaints should be addressed to the Office of Vice President of Academics Middle Tennessee School of Anesthesia, P.O.
+- All complaints should first be routed through the appropriate complaint/appeals process as outlined by MTSA. - Depending on the nature of complaint, the matter should be brought to the attention of the Office of Executive Vice President. - A complaint must be submitted in writing using a Student Complaint-Grievance form available on the MTSA website.
+Complaints should be addressed to the Office of Executive Vice President, Middle Tennessee School of Anesthesia, P.O.
 Box 417, Madison, TN 37116.